d00741845/Ravature-C/C# Example Coding: Beginner To Advanced.md

  -  written in lower camel case
  -  different types require different amounts of memory

-Parimitive date type is any data type that is not a reference to an object.
+primitive date type is any data type that is not a reference to an object.
+In C#:
+primitive data types are: int, object, short, char, float, double, char, bool.
+They are called primitive because they are the main built-in types, and could be used to build other data types.
+In C#, primitive data types are actually objects.

 ### Variable Types: